brunasil98/Resume/Netflix_Projects/Heart Diseases/README.md

 ![image](https://user-images.githubusercontent.com/75848451/152440373-bd3ffb30-b5f5-4640-bff8-8c40bd7e7f51.png)

  In this project, we created models to predict if the person has a heart diseases or not.
 We use two different approaches, one a linear regression, and second random forest classifier with balanced data.
+The second model has a better prediction and smaller error false negative, which is crucial in biomedical field.
+The next steps would be the analysis of the false negative and try to find any relation between them.